 Solid lead generation is pivotal to inbound marketing success.
 Why?
 Because once you’ve generated leads, inbound allows you to nurture them through the buyer’s journey by providing helpful information and to guide them toward a purchase decision.

-In HubSpot’s State of Inbound 2018, 61% of marketers reported that generating traffic and leads is a top challenge.
-Without reaching new prospects and attracting new customers, it can be difficult to sustain growth.
+Without reaching new prospects and attracting new customers, it can be very difficult to sustain growth.
 After all, if no one is visiting your website, your sales funnel will be empty.

 To solve this problem, you should:

 The popularity of inbound marketing means that there’s a lot of information already out there in many industries.
-Google’s current count of indexed pages is approaching fifty billion pages.
+Google’s current count of indexed pages is approaching 30 trillion pages.
 It can be hard to break through the clutter and have your voice heard if you don’t have something new to add.

 To overcome this challenge, start by taking a deep look into the problems your customers are having.
 What is getting in the way of their success and how can you help?
 Even if there is already abundant content about common solutions, you may be able to offer a different perspective, an easier explanation, or a fresh approach.